MarcelineVQ/AutoMarker/README.md

 ### Keybinds:
 * Automark moused over group or target
 * Clear all marks
+* Mark next pack (based on default order from NPCList.lua)

 Many pre-defined groups exists already in the addon but can be customized with the following commands.